skyvers/skyve-dev-guide/_pages/geospatial.md

 A click on any feature in an item will zoom into that item and display information from the item in the balloon on the map.

 There are a couple of implementations of MapModel:
-* `DefaultMapModel` includes addItem method that creates an item with 1 feature from a geometry from a geometry derived from a binding in a bean, only if it is within the mapBounds.
+* `DefaultMapModel` includes addItem method that creates an item with 1 feature from a geometry derived from a binding in a bean, only if it is within the mapBounds.
 * `DocumentQueryMapModel` displays map items from a document query.
 * `ReferenceMapModel` displays map items from a document reference - association, collection, inverses.